joshusooyaa/ruby-linked-list/README.md

 if index is >= size
   use pop

-traverse through until we're at the nodeo ne before we want to remove set current_node next to current nodes next's next set current node next's next to nil
+traverse through until we're at the node one before we want to remove set current_node next to node to remove's next set node to remove's next to nil
 ```

 ### `#shift`